Create and manage users

 Account owner role

 The Account Owner is the only user with the Account Owner role.
-This user can perform any task in any project or environment, including delete it.
-The account is associated with the email address, name, and information for the person who registered the Magento Commerce (Cloud) account through the trial or create new account process.
+This user can perform any task in any project or environment, including deleting it.
+The account is associated with the email address, name, and information for the person who registered the Magento Commerce (Cloud) account through the account creation process.